jpsbento/nrtpygs/README.md

-# rcs-gsi
+# NRTPYGS
-Repository for the Robotic Control System - Generic Services Python Module
+Repository for the New Robotic Telescope Generic Services Python Module

 This repository contains;
 * Code for an inmemory storage, such as Redis.
 * Code for rmqclient - The python Library for RCS services to communicate with a
+* A time series client code for InfluxDB instance.

 This is structured to be the source code for a python module, which is built and deployed onto a google cloud python registry automatically.